-Spring has arrived!
-Warm weather, sunshine, and the sound (or buzzing!) of nature all around.
-It’s time to take action to keep the carpenter bees away from your home.
-If you were dealing with Carpenter Bees last season or a home that has never dealt with carpenter bees in the past, below you will find easy steps to a carpenter bee and stress free summer.
+Spring has either arrived or will arrive soon, with warm weather, sunshine and the sound (or buzzing!) of nature all around.
+It’s time to take action to keep carpenter bees away from your home.

-- Paint, Primer and Stain - Carpenter bees prefer untreated wood.
-Now this doesn’t mean they won’t start nesting in wood that has been treated, but putting on a coat of paint or staining your wood can help deter the desirability of your home as a nesting area.
-Remember to do this after all your holes are flush with the exterior!
+Carpenter bees prefer untreated wood.
+Now, this doesn’t mean they won’t start nesting in wood that has been treated, but putting a coat of carpenter bee repellent stain on your wood can help deter bees from using your home as a nesting area.
+And while we can’t guarantee it will completely deter the pesky carpenter bee, paint may also help keep them from moving in.
+Remember to do this after all your holes are filled and flush with the exterior!

-- Place a dead carpenter in the bottom of the trap to get a jumpstart.
-Dead carpenter bees release a pheromone that is highly attractive to other carpenter bees.
-In fact, no other “bee bait” is quite as effective as the scent of a fallen comrade.
-From a biological standpoint, this pheromone informs the carpenter bee that this could be an attractive place to nest, even though in reality it is the exact opposite!
+You can jump-start your traps one of two ways.
+One is to place a dead carpenter bee in the bottom of the trap.
+Dead carpenter bees are highly attractive to other carpenter bees.
+Their informs the carpenter bee that this could be an attractive place to nest, even though it is the opposite!

-That’s it!
-Just repeat the process every Spring and hopefully you can keep your home carpenter bee free!
+Just repeat these steps in spring to keep your home carpenter bee free!